Study Skills

 1. Promote Individual Play

-Hobbies and sports are a great starting point for teenagers to engage in deep play.
+Hobbies and sports are great starting points for teenagers to engage in deep play.
 These can be done in group settings or individually.
-If their schools do not provide classes or teams, there are many community groups and teams available.
+Many community groups and teams are available if their schools do not provide classes or teams.

 Remember, play should be satisfying and enjoyable.
 If an activity does not meet that play principle, simply move on and find another that makes your teenager lose the sense of time.